‘DOOL’ Episode Recap: Tripp Approaches Kayla And Joey, Who Is Dario’s Mystery Partner? [Spoilers]

 Andre reminds Kate that she cannot divorce him.
 The board would realize their marriage has been a sham from the beginning.
 Even though Kate appears to back down at Andre’s threat, she can be heard talking on the phone later in the episode.
 She is telling an unknown caller that Andre has once again dropped the ball on an important issue.

-After Chad’s confession, Abe has finally figured out what Theo has been doing at DiMera Enterprises and has a few choice words for his son.
+After Chad’s confession, Abe has finally figured out what Theo has been doing at DiMera Enterprises and had a few choice words for his son.
 Theo stands up to his father, refusing to quit his job and claiming that he would do everything again if it meant saving his Uncle Chad.
 When he returns to the loft, Theo is visibly upset about the altercation.
 Claire attempts to calm Theo down and takes his hand.
 Theo welcomes Claire’s touch, a revelation that could mean friendship but could also bud into something more.

 DOOL viewers have witnessed Abe spoiling his girlfriend Valerie with lavish gifts of diamonds as of late.
 On today’s episode of DOOL, Eli saw Valerie wearing the jewelry and decided to confront Abe.
 Abe quickly changed the subject to Dario, inquiring if he has been caught or if the case has been closed.

 After confronting Abe, Eli calls Hope and Rafe for a meeting.
-It is time to reveal to our favorite DOOL officers who Dario named as his partner, a piece of information that Eli hadn’t even shared with his temporary partner in the investigation, Abe’s daughter Lani.
+It is time to reveal to our favorite DOOL officers whom Dario named as his partner, a piece of information that Eli hadn’t even shared with his temporary partner in the investigation, Abe’s daughter Lani.

 DOOL viewers witnessed a fight between Kayla and Steve during the episode on Monday, August 14.
 Joey is planning on going to the police station to turn himself in for murdering Ava.
 Although Steve is not a fan of the idea, he supports Joey’s decision.
 Kayla couldn’t be more against it.
 Kayla threatened that if Joey goes to prison for what he has done, Tripp should go to jail as well.
 While in the hallway, Tripp overheard the argument and was planning to leave Salem.